lewisl9029/toc/README.md

 ### Aliases

-I have provided several aliases in the Vagrant VM for quick access to common dev workflows:
+I have provided several aliases in the Vagrant VM for quick access to common docker workflows.
+See their implementations in [vagrant-provision.sh](https://github.com/lewisl9029/toc/blob/master/vagrant-provision.sh).

+Let me know if you have suggestions for any aliases for other common tasks.
+Or better yet, make a PR for it yourself!

 - Run single command inside toc-dev container:
   ```